sandeepnarayankv/sustain/_posts/2021-09-06-Database_Concepts_1.md

 2. **Network DBMS** - Similar to Hierarchical DBMS, but follows Many to Many relationships (1 Parent, Multiple Childs.
 1 Child, Multiple Parents).

-3. **Object Oriented DBMS** - Information is represented as Objects with delation ships between Objects.
+3. **Object Oriented DBMS** - Information is represented as Objects with relationships between Objects.
 Similar to Object Oriented Program Languages.

 4. **NO-SQL** - A popular alternative to relational databases, NoSQL databases take a variety of forms and allow you to store and manipulate large amounts of unstructured and semi-structured data.
 Popular example is MongoDB.